 Student name/number:

 Staff name:

 Date and time of disclosure/concern:

 Facts - Who?
 What?
 Where?
 When?

-In the case of disclosures, statements made in student's words where possible
+In the case of disclosures, statements made in student's words who ere possible

+Court of the Court

 Continue overleaf if needed

 Observations (How did the student present?
-Any other observations?)
+Any other obse rvations:)

-Agreed actions with the student (reassure student, say this will be shared with DSL or Deputy DSL)
+Agreed actions with the student (reassure student, say this will he shared l with DSL or Denu ty DSL)

+Agreed detions with the student (reassure student, say this viii be silarea . т. Бэг ог Бери .y 232,

 Check that the statement is clear before signing it.
-Put in an envelope and pass on to the Designated Safeguarding Lead or one of the Deputies.
-You may also give this to staff in main reception who will pass it on for you.
+Put in an envelope and pass on to the

+Designated Safeguarding Lead or one of the Deputies.
+You may also give this to staff in main

+reception who will pass it on for you. ,

+•

+Chaff Cinnatura D-4

-Staff Signature: ------------------ --
+Staff Signature: Date:

-Date:

-Appendix 7
+1